mprovost/NFStash/md/nfsping.md

 #[Buckets =           10, SubBuckets     =         2048]
 ```

-The histogram output can be used to create a graph using the HdrHistogram [plotter](http://hdrhistogram.github.io/HdrHistogram/plotFiles.html) (this example graph is from a larger sample):
+The histogram output can be used to create a graph using the HDRHistogram [plotter](http://hdrhistogram.github.io/HdrHistogram/plotFiles.html) This is an example from a run with 10000 results:

 ![histogram](../gif/Histogram.png)

-To exit early in any mode, use `control-c`.

 NFSping also has an fping compatible form that produces easily parseable output with the `-C` option: